elastisys/compliantkubernetes-kubespray/docs/troubleshoot-ceph-crashcollector.md

 So, if you saw those error messages, you just need to double check that the crashes located at **/var/lib/ceph/crash** are posted, meaning moved to the **/var/lib/ceph/crash/posted** folder.

-In some cases, you might want to generate a crash and see it under the crash folder, and verify that it was posted or not, to do that run the following comming inside any *rook-ceph-mon* pod:
+In some cases, you might want to generate a crash and see it under the crash folder, and verify that it was posted or not, to do that run the following coming inside any *rook-ceph-mon* pod:

 ```
 $ ceph --admin-daemon /var/run/ceph/ceph-mon.a.asok assert